Maine Practice Materials with helpful tips

 Case Law -- State

-a.
 Maine Supreme Judicial Court sitting as the Law Court

 Maine Reports, vols.
 1-161 (1820-1965) out-of-print

-Maine Reporter, beginning with vol. 215 A.2d, 1966 to date, Thompson West Pub.
+Maine Reporter, beginning with vol. 215 A.2d, 1966 to date, Thomson Reuters - West

-b.
 Maine Supreme Judicial Court -- Opinions of the Justices (advisory opinions; Constitution of Maine, Article VI, Section 3)

-c.
-Superior Court
+Maine Superior Court

 Garbrecht Law Library at the University of Maine School of Law has the Maine Superior Court decisions in hardcopy from 1979 to date, with an index.